Ralim/IronOS/Documentation/DebugMenu.md

 This is the handle temperature in °C. This is used for cold junction compensation of the tip temperature.
 This is shown in degrees Celsius x10, so 200 == 20.0 °C

+### CMax

+This indicates the max temperature in degrees Celsius that the system estimates it can measure the tip reliably to.
+This is dependent on a few factors including the handle temperature so it can move around during use.

 ### Vin

 The input voltage as read by the internal ADC.
 Can be used to sanity check its being read correctly.

-### ACC

-This indicates the accelerometer that is fitted inside the unit.

-- MMA8652
-- LIS2DH12
-- BMA223
-- MSA301
-- SC7A20
-- None detected -> running in fallback without movement detection
-- Scanning -> Still searching I2C for one

 ### PWR